telerik/fiddler-jam-docs/portal/portal-logs.md

 ### Traffic Inspection

-Each FIddler Jam log contains a list of captured HTTP sessions and request/response inspectors.
-On the left side, called **Captured Logs**, the UI provides the list of captured HTTP sessions, screenshots, and console logs.
-On the right side, called **Inspectors**, the Fiddler Jam UI provides the **Request**, and **Response** inspectors (when an HTTP session is selected) or the screenshot/console logs preview screen (when a screenshot or a console log is selected).
+Each Fiddler Jam log contains a list of captured HTTP sessions and request/response inspectors.
+On the left side, called **Captured Logs**, the UI provides the captured HTTP sessions, screenshots, and console logs.
+On the right side, called **Inspectors**, Fiddler Jam provides the **Request** and **Response** inspectors (when an HTTP session is selected), or the screenshot/console logs preview screen (when a screenshot or a console log is selected).

 To investigate a specific HTTP session:
 - Open the submitted log.